 If a student withdraws from the MSBS program, he or she may apply for readmission.
 In order to be considered for readmission, the candidate must provide adequate evidence that the conditions or factors that caused the withdrawal have changed significantly, so that there is a reasonable expectation that the applicant can perform satisfactorily, if readmitted.
+The student may be reviewed by the MSBS-SPC prior to readmission at the discretion of the Program Director.
 The student's prior academic record will remain part of his or her overall academic record and will be recorded on the permanent transcript upon readmission.